 Now that you have the route and map downloaded, it’s time to start navigating:

-- Tap diamond-shaped road sign next to the trashcan to start navigation.
-This will bring up the map with your current location.
+- Tap play button next to the trashcan to start navigation.
+This will bring up the map with your current location and start recording.

 - When you are finished riding, press & hold the record button and select Save.
 The app will upload your ride the next time you connect to a network via WiFi or Cellular data.